ymoon06/desktop-tutorial/ChIPSeq.md

 ## make the link(technology->application->statistics)

-ChIPSeq->discovery of new regulatory elements that interacts with protein of interest->hypothesis testing (p-value) from for example poisson distribution (use peak calling algorithm for this).
+ChIPSeq->discovery of new regulatory elements that interacts with protein of interest->hypothesis testing (p-value) from for example poisson distribution (use peak calling algorithm for this) [1,2,3].

 ## contributers as tuple (github username, name):